MicrosoftDocs/edge-developer/microsoft-edge/devtools-protocol-chromium.md

 # Microsoft Edge (Chromium) DevTools Protocol

-With the shift in the underlying web platform of Microsoft Edge to Chromium, the Edge (EdgeHTML) DevTools Protocol will not be receiving any further updates.
-The  Edge (Chromium) DevTools Protocol will match the APIs of the Chrome DevTools Protocol going forward.
+With the shift in the underlying web platform of Microsoft Edge to Chromium, the [Microsoft Edge (EdgeHTML) DevTools Protocol](./devtools-protocol/index.md) will not be receiving any further updates.
+The Microsoft Edge (Chromium) DevTools Protocol will match the APIs of the Chrome DevTools Protocol going forward.

 You can find documentation on those domains and methods by referring to the [Chrome DevTools Protocol Viewer](https://chromedevtools.github.io/devtools-protocol/tot/).

 > [!NOTE]
-> Any methods that were prefixed with `ms` in the Edge (EdgeHTML) DevTools Protocol are no longer supported in the Edge (Chromium) DevTools Protocol.
+> Any methods that were prefixed with `ms` in the [Microsoft Edge (EdgeHTML) DevTools Protocol](./devtools-protocol/index.md) are no longer supported in the Microsoft Edge (Chromium) DevTools Protocol.

 ## Using the DevTools Protocol